 For the holidays, stories of families finally addressing the thorny thing they’ve never really talked about.

-Stories about being little.
-Secret writings in tiny letters.
-The power of a very small number.
-And a medication that's supposed to cure shortness.
+Tiny letters, a very small number, and a medication that's supposed to cure shortness.

-For over 100 days now, protesters in Hong Kong have taken to the streets every weekend.
+For over 100 days now, protestors in Hong Kong have taken to the streets every weekend.
 What it’s like to live through that.

-The staff goes to one of the biggest parties in New York City, the Labor Day Carnival and the West Indian American Day Parade in Brooklyn.
+We go to one of the biggest parties in NYC, the West Indian American Day Parade in Brooklyn.

 Stories of people who decide the only way forward — for real change — is to burn everything to the ground.